Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Extracting de-Sitter vacua

 At the end of this section, we briefly discuss an alternative point of view.
-In our previous discussion, we assumed a bare cosmological constant in 5D and have found its 4D effective formula.
-However, there are no proposed constructions for dS in 5D and assuming such a 5D cosmological constant may not be well-motivated from string theory.
-Therefore, we might consider a rolling scalar field to replace the 5D cosmological constant.
+In our previous discussion, we assumed a bare cosmological constant in $5D$ and have found its $4D$ effective formula.
+We emphasize that fully controlled top-down de Sitter constructions in five dimensions are scarce and highly constrained in the classes of setups relevant to the dark-dimension scenario.
+Nevertheless, de Sitter critical points in $5d$ have been discussed in the recent literature; see e.g.\ Ref.~\cite{BentoMontero2025} for an explicit $dS_5$ maximum obtained from Casimir effects in an M-theory compactification.
+Our discussion below concerns a different (effective-field-theory) mechanism for generating a $4d$ dS minimum for the radion.
+Therefore, we might consider a rolling scalar field to replace the $5D$ cosmological constant.